truenas/documentation/content/Contributing/UITranslations.md

 If the last line of the file contains a translation, scroll up (descending numerical order).
 You are looking to the next available line of code for which there is no language translation listed.
 Begin translating at this point.

-Some strings may use [ICU Message Format](https://formatjs.io/docs/core-concepts/icu-syntax/#plural-format) for pluralization.
+Some strings can use [ICU Message Format](https://formatjs.io/docs/core-concepts/icu-syntax/#plural-format) for pluralization.
 You can move tokens around and adjust them for your language.

 ![GitHubWebUIEditTranslationFile](/images/Contribute/GitHubWebUIEditTranslationFile.png "TrueNAS edit language translation file")